100 Tears: Plot

-As begins to long for his ex-girlfriend Tracy, he goes to the circus, where he extorts Drago into giving him her address.
+As he begins to miss Tracy, he goes to the circus, where he extorts Drago into giving him her address.
 When he goes to visit Tracy, he finds her dead with a girl cleaning up the crime scene.
-He then humorously chases her around the house, and when he catches her, he kidnaps her and takes her to the warehouse, where he seemingly already has a room awaiting her.
-When she asks why he hasn't killed her already, he shows her a box that contains old photographs, letters, and notes that reveal that she is his long-lost daughter, Christine Greaston.
+He chases her around the house, kidnaps her and takes her to the warehouse.
+When she asks why he hasn't killed her already, he shows her a box that contains old photographs, letters and notes that reveal that she is his long-lost daughter, Christine Greaston.

-Christine seems thrilled that her father is a notorious mass murderer, and insists he shows her the ropes about killing people.
-This opportunity presents itself when seven kids break into the warehouse to party, and they continue their killing spree, by killing all of them.
+Christine seems thrilled that her father is a notorious mass murderer and insists he teach her his ways of killing people.
+The opportunity presents itself when seven teens break into the warehouse to party before getting killed by the murderous father-daughter duo.

-However, their reign of terror comes to its conclusion when reporters Mark Webb and Jennifer "Jen" Stevenson arrive at the warehouse with Detectives Dunkin and Spaulding.
+Afterwords news-reporters Mark Webb and Jennifer "Jen" Stevenson arrive at the warehouse with Detectives Dunkin and Spaulding.
 Consequentially, all four of them become trapped in the warehouse.
 Detective Dunkin dies next when Christine slits his throat with a straight razor.
-Next, Christine kidnaps Mark, and dresses him up like Gleydson, who arrives and shoots him in the head.
+Next, Christine kidnaps Mark, and dresses him up like Luther, who arrives and shoots him in the head.
 They had planned to make it look like he was the real Teardrop Killer and had killed himself.
 Jen briefly encounters Gurdy, but escapes, and witnesses him chop Spaulding’s head off.
 As Jennifer attempts to escape through the exit door, she and Christine briefly wrestle around, which leads to Jen having multiple sledgehammer strikes to her back, and then her face getting smashed into the floor, which supposedly kills her.
-Christine finds Gleydson walking up a staircase near to where she fought Jen, and she runs over as he flees and shoots at him once with handgun.
+Christine finds Gleydson walking up a staircase near to where she fought Jen, and she runs over as he flees and shoots at him once with a handgun.
 The bullet hits Gurdy just behind his ear, killing him instantly and sending his corpse tumbling down the stairs.

-She draws a teardrop on the wall, implying that she believes that she is the new Teardrop Killer, and she leaves to the next location, to wreak more havoc.
+She draws a teardrop on the wall, implying that she believes that she is the new Teardrop Killer, and she leaves to the next location.
 As she crosses the street, she is run over by Jennifer, who is revealed to have survived the massacre.